jorgemanrubia/ib_ruby_proxy/README.md

 client = IbRubyProxy::Client::Client.from_drb
 ```

 Now you can use `client` to invoke api methods.
-It will use Ruby conventions, so it will be `req_historical_ticks` instead of `reqHistoricalTicks`.
+It will use Ruby conventions so, for example, it would be `req_historical_ticks` instead of `reqHistoricalTicks`.

 In order to receive callbacks, use a `IbRubyProxy::Client::IbCallbacksObserver` implementing the callback methods you want to handle.
 Again, callback names will use Ruby conventions.